Welcome! Below you will see all of our current opportunities.

 15. Please note that Clark County does not secure insurance on exhibited artwork.
 Artist will exhibit at their own risk.
 We encourage you to purchase your own insurance during the exhibit to recover any loss from broken or stolen artwork.

-18. Artist is responsible for delivering art to and from the exhibit space.
+18. Artist is responsible to deliver art to and from the exhibit space.

-19. Artist acknowledges that if the art is not picked up at the agreed-upon date set forth in this agreement, the County will have the art removed immediately from the exhibit space at the artist’s expense.
-Any art that is left longer than 10 days will be considered abandoned property and will be subject to a $100.00/day storage fee.
+19. Artist acknowledges that if art is not picked up at the agreed upon date set forth in this agreement, County will have the art removed immediately from the exhibit space at artist’s expense.
+Any art that is left longer than 10 days will be considered abandoned property and will be subject to $100.00/day storage fee.

 For questions, please email: ccpublicart@clarkcountynv.gov